 This course provides a study of human culture from prehistory through current time, focusing on comparative analysis across time and space and evaluation of evidence.
 Using a case study approach, Cultural Anthropology examines the issues surrounding various people's beliefs and behaviors in response to physical, environmental and social changes.
-Prerequisite: SOC 201 or permission.
+Prerequisite: Sophomore status or permission.
+This course meets General Education Distribution Area III.D.